 Teams of guests will work against the clock to sift through the evidence and clues scattered across the Museum's dimly-lit galleries, piece them together and solve the mystery.
 All against the backdrop of galleries full of a fascinating assortment of Ancient Egyptian artefacts, including a human mummy, Agatha Christie manuscripts, sabre-toothed tiger skulls, and much more.
 At the end of the evening the teams will come together to see which is the first to solve the mystery of the missing Stone of Amenhotep and discover the identity of the murderer.

-This is the second Ancient Egyptian Murder Mystery at Torquay Museum - with the first one attracting universal praise from the guests who had so much fun solving the mystery of the Curse of Amenhotep.
+The Ancient Egyptian Murder Mystery evenings at Torquay Museum have attracted universal praise from guests who have had so much fun solving the mystery of the Curse of Amenhotep.
 BBC television's Spotlight programme even broadcast live from our first murder mystery.

-Torquay Museum’s Murder Mystery evenings are run by experienced Exeter-based escape room specialists Red House Mysteries.
+Torquay Museum’s Ancient Egyptian Murder Mystery evenings are run by experienced Exeter-based escape room specialists Red House Mysteries.